Our Team

 Sammy is a mother of two pre-teens and a dedicated educator with a passion for nurturing young minds.
 With a background in primary teaching and experience as a nursery school head teacher, she brings extensive knowledge in child development and emotional well-being.

 Sammy recently joined the team after attending a PAPAYA parent talk at her children’s school.
 Impressed by the initiative’s impact and the positive changes that followed, she eagerly joined the team.
 She believes that sharing ways to navigate the challenges posed by technology with young people will profoundly impact the future of the next generation.
-Sammy is available for KS2 workshops.
+Sammy is available for KS2 workshops in South West London and Surrey.

 Sally Hall